laaners/yugioh_comprehensive_rulebook/README.md

 ✔️ Fast effects that negate the **activation** of a card(s), or negate the **activation** of an effect(s)

-✔️ Spell/Trap Cards and Quick/Quick-like Effects that directly alter the ATK/DEF of a monster(s), but only up until damage calculation.
+✔️ Spell/Trap Cards and Quick/Quick-like Effects that directly alter the ATK/DEF of a monster(s), but **only up until damage calculation**.
 During damage calculation or afterwards in the Damage Step, they cannot be activated

 $\hspace{2em}$✔️ These cards and effects do not have to affect a battling monster; they can be used during the Damage Step to affect the ATK/DEF of a monster(s) that is not currently battling